 Empowering the growth of underrepresented businesses through marketing collaboration and advertising

-The Seattle Times Community Connect seeks to increase visibility for underrepresented communities in our region.
-We are committed to supporting businesses that reflect the diversity of the regional community we serve.
+The Community Connect grant is part of The Seattle Times’ commitment to increasing the visibility of our region’s underrepresented communities.
 By offering free marketing and advertising services, we hope to boost the profile of underrepresented local businesses and help them succeed.

 This grant supports underrepresented local businesses with marketing and advertising services at no cost.
 Six qualifying businesses will be awarded $50,000 each in Seattle Times advertising, including print or digital advertising, plus research and marketing consultation at no cost.
 The six awardees will be featured in a Branded Content article sponsored by Seattle Times Media Solutions.

 Underrepresented businesses in the Seattle Designated Market Area (DMA) may apply.
 BIPOC (Black, Indigenous and people of color)-owned businesses are especially encouraged to apply.

 For the purposes of this grant, “underrepresented” is defined as African American, Black, Asian, Pacific Islander and Native Hawaiian, Latinx or Hispanic, South Asian, Arab, Native American, LGBTQ+, women and people with disabilities, with specific emphasis on BIPOC (Black, Indigenous and people of color).
 To qualify, a business must be at least 51% owned, operated and controlled by a person identifying as one or more of these underrepresented communities.

 Religious and/or politically affiliated businesses do not qualify.
 Advertising and marketing services must adhere to Seattle Times policies, terms and conditions.

 Yes.
 To qualify, businesses must be licensed in the state of Washington, registered with the Washington Secretary of State and licensed by the Washington State Department of Revenue.